mueslo/openwrt_hass_devicetracker/README.md

 ### Authentication

-Due to auth changes in Home Assistant there are now 2 authentication methods, the prefered option is a long lived token that can be generated from the UI.
-If both are configured token auth will be prefered, since API password auth is deprecated.
+Due to auth changes in Home Assistant 0.78 there are now two authentication methods, the new and preferred option being a long-lived access token that can be generated from the web UI.
+The deprecated API password method continues to work as long you have an API password set.
+If both are configured, token auth will be preferred.

 ## Note on missed events